 If you've been avoiding yoga because you're intimidated by all the Instagram pictures you see of thin, beautiful people doing handstands on the beach, let us try to change your perception of what yoga can be.
 Because yoga is for everybody and every body.

-That's why we tapped Natalia Tabilo, yoga teacher, creator of Yoga for All Bodies and host of our 30-Day Yoga Challenge, to share seven beginner-friendly yoga poses, plus variations and modifications in each video below to make them even more accessible.
+That's why we tapped Natalia Tabilo, yoga teacher, creator of Yoga for All Bodies and host of our 30-Day Yoga Challenge, to share seven grounding yoga poses, plus variations and modifications in each video below to make them even more accessible.
 You'll move, stretch, strengthen and relax in a way the feels good for you.

 If you're following along with the 30-Day Yoga Challenge, aim to hold each pose for 30 to 60 seconds, breathing in and out through your nose, at least twice a day.
-But you can do any of these yoga poses as part of a regular practice or on their own whenever you'd like
+But you can do any of these yoga poses as part of a regular practice or on their own whenever you'd like.

-Pose 1: Easy Pose (Sukhasana)
+1. Easy Pose (Sukhasana)

 - Start in a comfortable seated position with your legs crossed.

 - Take this as an opportunity to check in with yourself.
 Let your thoughts come and go without expectations or judgment.